Please ensure Javascript is enabled for purposes of website accessibility

 Educational Attainment Overall

 Northern Virginia localities are home to some of the most highly educated residents in the nation.
 This high education level of the region's citizens creates a strong, flourishing business community.
-The percentage of Northern Virginia's population age 25 or more holding a bachelor's or higher degree is 59.5%, which is nearly double the United States overall.
+The percentage of Northern Virginia's population age 25 or more holding a bachelor's or higher degree is 60.4%, which is nearly double the United States, and holding a graduate or professional degree is 29.4%, which is more than double the United States.

 Educational Attainment - Current